wp-plugins/ascending-posts/readme.txt

 == Screenshots ==

-1. Ascending/Descending option in category configuration screen
+1. The Ascending/Descending option in the category configuration page
-2. Blog post ascending order by date
+2. The plugin in action

 == Changelog ==